telerik/ajax-docs/controls/editor/changes-and-backwards-compatibility/overview.md

 * Refactoring of the CSS code to achieve better understanding, easier maintenance and handle problems with global styles

-* Changes to the css classes, so now all controls for ASP.NET AJAX comply with a common naming convention For example was: __radeditor Default__ now: __RadEditor Default__
+* Changes to the CSS classes, so now all controls for ASP.NET AJAX comply with a common naming convention For example was: __radeditor Default__ now: __RadEditor Default__

 ## Telerik RadEditor for ASP.NET AJAX Q3 2008